perryizgr8/perryizgr8.github.io/_posts/2023-03-20-google-photos-alt.markdown

 title:  "Self-hosting a Google Photos alternative"
 categories: photos
 ---
+A story about my quest to avoid paying Google in perpetuity.

 ## Google's bait and switch
 Google offered their excellent Google Photos app and backup service for many years, with unlimited photo/video backup.
 The only catch being that your media is compressed and uploaded.
 But the resulting quality was good enough that I did not mind.
 My wife and I used it for backing up all our photos, and sharing them with each other.